 This is easy to make.
 My family likes it as movie snack, and it has two vegetables.

 This salad is really different.
 Interesting mix of the fruity flavored gelatin along with the vegetables.

 Salad lovers, you will love this one, too.
 Put ham and cucumbers in a bowl.
 Prepare dressing by stirring together all ingredients.
-Fold ham and cucumbers into dressing.
-Serve salad at once garnished with watercress and parsley.

 Great way to use those cucumbers from the garden.